 Finding 30 minutes to spare in the middle of a December day rushed by the hustle and bustle of the Christmas season, may sound like a challenge, but for Nacogdoches visitors, the reward can be a concise, intimate and free musical concert featuring world-class musicians.
 Westminster Presbyterian Church welcomes the community to celebrate the season with brief and uplifting “Mid-Day Noels.”

-The SFA Madrigal Singers will perform Thurs., Dec.
-13 at 12:15 p.m. under the direction of Dr. Michael Murphy.
-The SFA Madrigal Singers is a highly select chamber ensemble comprised of graduate students and advanced undergraduate students from the SFA A Cappella Choir.
+The SFA Chamber Singers will perform Thurs., Dec.
+12 at 12:15 p.m. under the direction of Dr. Michael Murphy.
+The SFA Chamber Singers is a highly select chamber ensemble comprised of graduate students and advanced undergraduate students from the SFA A Cappella Choir.
 Murphy is Director of Choral Activities and Associate Professor of Music at SFA where he conducts choral ensembles, teaches graduate and undergraduate courses in conducting, choral literature, choral techniques, and administers the masters in choral conducting program.
 Murphy serves as an active adjudicator and clinician for workshops, festivals, honor choirs, and clinics and his international conducting experiences include Austria, China, Czech Republic, Sweden, and Germany.
 In 2016, he was awarded the Confucius Institute Understanding China Fellowship and served as Visiting Scholar to Sun Yat-sen University, South China University of Technology, and Guangzhou University of Foreign Studies.
 Murphy received degrees in Conducting and Choral Music Education from Florida State University and East Carolina University and has held several state and national leadership positions in professional organizations.

 Organizer and Music Director Dr. Deborah Dalton calls the free Mid-Day Noel concerts a “Christmas Present” from Westminster to Nacogdoches.